Rimsha-Khan27/workk/README.md

-# Overview
+Overview

-This document provides the process for provisioning and managing user access for the OASYS Non-PROD environments (DEV, QA, and UAT).
-It includes procedures for creating new users, replicating existing user access, and modifying permissions for existing users within the OASYS application.
+This document provides the process for provisioning user access in the UK-eADS Non-PROD environment.
+It includes steps for creating new user profiles, assigning security groups, configuring access levels, and validating successful user provisioning within the eADS application.

-# Purpose
+Purpose

-The purpose of this document is to standardize the OASYS Non-PROD access provisioning process and ensure all user access requests are validated, approved, configured, and communicated properly.
+The purpose of this document is to standardize the UK-eADS Non-PROD user provisioning process and ensure user accounts are created with appropriate access permissions based on business requirements and approved requests.

-# Environment Supported
+Environment Supported

-* DEV
-* QA
-* UAT
+UK-eADS Non-PROD Environment

-# Scope of Work
+Scope of Work

 This document covers the following activities:

-* New user provisioning
+New user provisioning in eADS
-* User access replication using mirror ID
+Personnel table user creation
+Security group assignment
+Access level configuration
-* Underwriter access setup
+Underwriter access enablement
-* User role and permission modification
-* Existing user access updates
-* User validation and notification process
+User validation after provisioning

-# Pre-Requisites
+Pre-Requisites

-Support personnel must have the following access and permissions before performing the activities mentioned in this document:
+Support personnel must have the following access before performing the activities mentioned in this document:

-* ServiceNow access
-* OASYS Non-PROD application access
+UK-eADS Non-PROD application access
-* OKTA SSO access
-* User Maintenance access
+Valid administrator/support credentials
+Personnel Table maintenance access
+Security Group management access
+Required approval/request details from ServiceNow ticket Request Details Required

+Before starting the provisioning activity, ensure the below information is available in the request:

+User Full Name
+Employee ID
+Email Address
+R1-Core LAN ID / Domain User ID
+Region
+Required Security Groups
+Access Type Required
-* Underwriter Maintenance access
+Underwriter access requirement (if applicable)
-* Required approval group access
-* Access to DEV, QA, and UAT environments